 In May 2011, the FASB issued an accounting update to amend the fair value measurement guidance and include some enhanced disclosure requirements.
 The most significant change in disclosures is an expansion of the information required for Level 3 measurements based on unobservable inputs.
-The standard is effective for fiscal years beginning after December 15, 2011.
-Early adoption is not permitted.
-The Company does not expect the adoption will have a material impact on the Company's results of operations, financial position or cash flows.
+The standard is effective for the Company for the year ending December 31, 2012.
+The Company has included these new disclosures, as applicable, in Note 18.

 In June and December 2011, the FASB issued accounting updates to eliminate the current option to report other comprehensive income and its components in the statement of stockholders' equity.
 Instead, an entity will be required to present items of net income and other comprehensive income in one continuous statement or in two separate, but consecutive, statements.
 The new requirements do not change which components of comprehensive income are recognized in net income or other comprehensive income, or when an item of other comprehensive income must be reclassified to net income.
-This guidance must be applied retroactively and is effective for fiscal years beginning after December 15, 2011.
-Earlier application is permitted.
-The Company is currently evaluating which presentation option it will elect, but the adoption of these provisions will have no effect on its results of operations, financial position or cash flows.
+The standard is effective for the Company for the year ending December 31, 2012.
+The Company has reported other comprehensive income and its components in two separate but consecutive statements and the adoption did not have an impact on its results of operations, financial position or cash flows.

 In September 2011, the FASB issued an accounting update, which is intended to reduce the cost and complexity of the annual goodwill impairment test by providing entities an option to perform a "qualitative" assessment to determine whether further impairment testing is necessary.
 Specifically, an entity has the option to first assess qualitative factors to determine whether it is necessary to perform the current two-step test.
 If an entity believes, as a result of its qualitative assessment, that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no further testing is required.
-This standard is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-Earlier adoption is permitted.
-The adoption of this guidance is not expected to have a material impact on the Company's results of operations, financial position or cash flows.
+This standard is effective for the Company for the year ending December 31, 2012.
+The adoption of this guidance did not have a material impact on the Company's results of operations, financial position or cash flows.
+The Company did not choose to perform a qualitative assessment in 2012.